 COL1A2 (Collagen Type I Alpha 2 Chain) is a Protein Coding gene.
 Diseases associated with COL1A2 include Osteogenesis Imperfecta, Type Iii and Osteogenesis Imperfecta, Type Iv.
-Among its related pathways are Vesicle-mediated transport and Cytokine Signaling in Immune system.
+Among its related pathways are ERK Signaling and IL4-mediated signaling events.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and protein binding, bridging.
-An important paralog of this gene is COL1A1.
+An important paralog of this gene is COL7A1.

 UniProtKB/Swiss-Prot Summary for COL1A2 Gene

 Type I collagen is a member of group I collagen (fibrillar forming collagen).